dolph/recipes/shimp-pasta.md

 Add, bring to a simmer, and cook until slightly thickened (~15 minutes):

 - Tomatoes
-- 4 ounces clam juice (optional, for variation with shrimp)
+- 4 ounces clam juice

 Remove from heat, and add: